ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

   `docker run -v /mnt/clusterfs/home/bluuser1/work:/home/jovyan/work -e NB_UID=5003 --user=root -e DASHDBUSER=bluuser1 -e DASHDBPASS=blupass1 -it --rm --net=host dashdblocal_notebook`

-  Notebooks are now stored in /mnt/clusterfs/home/bluuser1/work, which is inside the home folder of user bluuser1 in the dasdDB container.
+  Notebooks are now stored in /mnt/clusterfs/home/bluuser1/work, which is inside the home folder of user bluuser1 in the dashDB container.
 The directory is created if it does not exist.

 ## HTTPS support and other options from jupyter/base-notebook